 If you are under charges for Wire fraud you need the services of an experience and aggressive Wire Fraud Attorney.

-The Law Firm of John E. MacDonald, Esquire is ready to give your Fraud case the attention it deserves.
-Please CONTACT US today for a FREE consultation with an experienced Fraud defense attorney.
+The Law Office Of John E. MacDonald, Inc. is ready to give your Fraud case the attention it deserves.
+Please call 401.421.1440 today for a FREE consultation with an experienced Rhode Island Fraud defense attorney.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.
 Also, the Rhode Island Supreme Court licenses all lawyers in the general practice of law, but does not license or certify any lawyer as an expert or specialist in any field of practice.